jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_reference.md

 The main div will be given a class **jwplayer**.
 It is strongly advised to **not** add any additional inline styling on this div besides what is included in your skin css file.

-## Skinning Namespace

-All skin related styles should be namespaced with a class on the main div, of the form of:

-`.jw-skin-SKINNAME`

 <a name="states"></a>

 ## Player States